The Kansas City Royals are being tested by MLB’s best team, the Yankees: Game 2 recap

 The Royals search for their first victory against the Yankees.
 On Wednesday, KC will utilize an opener in the third game of the series.

-The opener has not been announced yet.
-However, Royals left-hander Daniel Lynch IV will operate in the “bulk” role afterward.
+Royals reliever Dan Altavilla will serve as Wednesday’s opener.
+Then, KC southpaw Daniel Lynch IV will operate in the “bulk” role afterward.
 Lynch owns a 5.63 ERA in four appearances (three starts) this season.

 New York will start right-hander Cody Poteet.
 He is 2-0 with a 1.72 ERA in 15 ⅔ innings pitched.